ricardomazuera/ricardomazuera/README.md

 ##  Hi, I'm Ricardo Mazuera 👨🏽‍💻

-**A Python Developer 🐍, lover of Backend with Python and Machine Learning.**
+**A Software Engineer 🐍, lover of Backend with Python and Go and Machine Learning.**

 #### Skills